cloudfoundry-attic/grootfs-release/README.md

 even if you change it's size in the manifest.
 Current flow:

 * If there's no volume file: create volume file -> format with btrfs -> mount
-* If theres a volume file: check if it's formated with btrfs
+* If there's a volume file: check if it's formatted with btrfs
   * if yes -> mount
   * if no -> format with btrfs -> mount